yashpatel-07/cs5661-dsproject-gtzan-music-genre-classification/README.md

-# 📊 [GTZAN Dataset - Music Genre Classification]
+# 📊 GTZAN Dataset - Music Genre Classification

-## Project Description (Add the Big Idea)
+## Project Description

-> Example:
-> AI-driven smartphone-based image quality  skin cancer detection can democratize early diagnosis, improving global healthcare accessibility and patient outcomes.

-.
+> Around 125 days worth of songs is uploaded to Spotify every 24 hours.
+This amount of data makes human classification almost impossible, and highly subjective, which necessitates an automated solution.
+Our AI solution is based on the GTZAN dataset which is a dataset containing 100 songs of 10 different genres, but can be extended as required.
+We will use a NN model, along with clustering algorithms to create our classifier.
+Our main goal is to automatically classify music for streaming services (although they likely have their own already), and private individuals' music collections, helping organize their music by genre.

 ---